Skip to main content

 • IDE's built-in REST clients: Many modern IDEs (like IntelliJ IDEA, VS Code) have excellent plugins that let you test endpoints directly from your development environment.
 This keeps you in flow and avoids context switching.

 • Command-line tools like curl, jq, and w3m.
 They're simple, quick, and the output is just text.
-It's incredibly straightforward to copy-paste commands and their outputs, demonstrating exactly what's happening without relying on screenshots of a GUI tool.
-It makes the documentation much more actionable and less of a visual scavenger hunt.
+It's straightforward to copy-paste commands and their outputs, demonstrating exactly what's happening without relying on screenshots of a GUI tool.
+This makes documentation more actionable and easier to reproduce.